AEW Dynamite preview: The Spring BreakThru edition - Pro Wrestling Dot Net

 The following matches and events are advertised for Wednesday’s AEW Dynamite television show.

--The winner of Saturday’s Athena vs. Harley Cameron quarterfinal match vs. TBS Champion Mercedes Mone in an Owen Hart Foundation women’s tournament semifinal match
+-ROH Women’s Champion Athena vs. TBS Champion Mercedes Mone in an Owen Hart Foundation women’s tournament semifinal match

+-Will Ospreay vs. AEW International Champion Konosuke Takeshita in an Owen Hart Foundation men’s tournament semifinal match

+-Hangman Page vs. the wild card in an Owen Hart Foundation men’s tournament quarterfinal match

+-Jon Moxley, Claudio Castagnoli, and Wheeler Yuta vs. Samoa Joe, Hook, and Katsuyori Shibata for the AEW Trios Titles

+-“The Hurt Syndicate” Bobby Lashley and Shelton Benjamin vs. “Gates of Agony” Toa Liona and Bishop Kaun for the AEW Tag Team Titles

-Powell’s POV: Dynamite will be live from Boston, Massachusetts at MGM Music Hall at Fenway.
+Powell’s POV: AEW put together a strong lineup for the biggest week of the pro wrestling year.
+Dynamite will be live from Boston, Massachusetts at MGM Music Hall at Fenway.
 Join Jake Barnett for his live review as Dynamite is simulcast on TBS and Max at 7CT/8ET.
 Jake’s same night audio reviews are available exclusively for Dot Net Members (including our Patreon subscribers).

-Having seen the layout of that building, I may have to check out some clips to see just how bad it looks for wrestling.